-Just because you have all your finances in order now doesn’t mean you can sit back and ignore your investments indefinitely.
-Personal situations change and the market changes, so a periodic financial review makes good sense.
+Just because you have all your finances in order now doesn’t mean you can sit back and ignore your financial health indefinitely.
+It’s a good idea to re-evaluate and rebalance your financial life on a regular basis.

-Here are four important things to evaluate about once a year:
+Here are some important things to evaluate every year:

-2. Your investments’ returns – Compare your investments’ performance to other similar investments.
-An easy way to do this is to use a related benchmark index for comparison.
+Compare and monitor your investment performance to other similar investments.
 Three popular indexes are the S&P 500 Index1 (large company stock index), Russell 2000 Index2 (small company stock index) and Wilshire 5000 Equity Index3 (large and small company stock index).

 When reviewing market index performance using this method, you still have to keep in mind that: